banishing mayflies in Maine shown on a lake with a porch light displaying a swarm of mayflies

 When do mayflies come out in New England?

-The season usually starts in May and lasts about a month.
+The season typically begins in May and lasts approximately a month.

 What repels adult mayflies?

-Mayflies do not like the scent of garlic.
+The scent of garlic repels mayflies.
 Brew some hot garlic tea.

 What time of day are they most active?

-Dawn and dusk are the most popular times of day when you will see them flying all around.
+Dawn and dusk are the most popular times of day to see them flying all around.

 How many times do they hatch?